sf-explorer/documentation/blog/2025-11-22-genai-explorer-launch/index.md

 ### Installation

+**🎉 Now Available on Chrome Web Store!**

+Install GenAI Explorer directly from the [Chrome Web Store](https://chromewebstore.google.com/detail/genai-explorer/dopnhbkmnclgkeenfadmbcfllplbgcag) with one click!

+Or use the web version:

 1. Create a connected app in your org following the official salesforce doc: https://developer.salesforce.com/docs/einstein/genai/guide/agent-api-get-started.html
 2. Give some right to your API only user (Datacloud user, prompt user)
 3. Visit https://app.sf-explorer.com/gen-ai.html